maivinhnguyen/valorant-rank-prediction/README.md

-# Valorant Tier Predictor
+# Valorant Tier Predictor (Project at school)

 A simple Flask-based web application that predicts your **Valorant rank** based on in-game statistics.
 This project leverages a **Logistic Regression model** to provide accurate predictions and includes a clean, user-friendly interface.

 ---